 The Fundamentals of Well-Draining Soil for Peace Lily Plants

-Providing sufficient drainage in your Peace Lily’s growing medium is the best way to combat overwatering.
+Providing sufficient drainage in your Peace Lily’s growing medium is the best way to combat overwatering (and is especially important for recently propagated peace lilies).
 If too much water is allowed to remain in the soil, the roots will get saturated and will quickly start to rot.
 This severely inhibits the development of the plant, stunting the foliage and affecting the flowers.

 But if the soil allows for sufficient drainage, these problems are avoided.
 While houseplant potting mixes contain plenty of nutrients, they can also be quite dense on their own.
 To make these soils suitable for Peace Lily plants, blend in some drainage ingredients such as coconut coir, perlite, or coarse sand.